Pink-Crab/Perique-Queue/docs/events.md

 As the name implies, these events are triggered as soon as possible by the [Event Queue](dispatch.md).
 They are not delayed or recurring.

+**Required Properties**
+* `$hook` - The WP Hook/Action which will be triggered when the event is processed.
+* `$group` - The hooks group, this is used to identify the plugin or theme which the event belongs to.
+* `$data` - The data to be passed to the event.

+**Optional Properties**
+* `$is_unique` - This denotes if the event is unique, if set to true, the event will only be added to the queue if it does not already exist.
+This is useful for events which are triggered multiple times, but you only want to process once.
+Defaults to `false`.

 ### Example

 ```php